Skip to main content

 What alternatives are there to SEG tariffs?

-In addition to SEG, energy suppliers are offering similar deals by paying customers set tariffs for electricity they export to the grid.
+In addition to the SEG, energy suppliers are offering similar deals by paying customers set tariffs for electricity they export to the grid.

 Deals are specific to each household and could involve your generation and supply being metered.
 Deals may also be time limited and have other conditions, such as requiring you to buy your supplied electricity from the same supplier.